AngeJdW/netlify-shortener-example/README.md

+# Purpose of this repository
+The purpose of this repository is to store the code required to run the URL Shortener application.

+# About this application
 This application uses the _redirects file within netlify to creeate a URL Shortener.
 Each line in th _redirects file has a "/<shortname> <URL>" When using Github, updating this document will update the _redirects file which is used for** ajdw-short-url.netlify.app/<shortname>